-View the Best Destinations
+View the Best Destinations by Region

 The Kenai Peninsula is a large peninsula on the southern coast of Alaska.
 The peninsula extends approximately 150 miles southwest from the Chugach Mountains, south of Ancorage.
 It is separated from the mainland on the west by Cook Inlet and on the east by Prince William Sound.
 Most of the peninsula is part of the Kenai Peninsula Borough.